cataclysmbnteam/Cataclysm-BN/docs/en/mod/lua/reference/lua.md

 ## SpellSimple {#sol::SpellSimple}

 > The type for basic spells.
 If you don't need to track XP from casting (e.g., if a spell is intended to be cast by anything _other than_ a player), this is likely the appropriate type.
-Otherwise, see the [Spell](#sol::Spell) type.
+Otherwise, see the <code>[Spell](#sol::Spell)</code> type.

 ### Bases {#sol::SpellSimple::@bases}